wandb/edu/rag-advanced/README.md

 # RAG++

-This repository contains the code for the [Advanced RAG course](https://www.wandb.courses/courses/rag-in-production).
+This repository contains the code for the [RAG++ : From POC to Production course](https://www.wandb.courses/courses/rag-in-production).

 # Course Overview